is obviously use-case-drivenA pragmatic architect is someone that gathers use cases and constraints before thinking solution.

 A pragmatic architect knows various technologies such as LDAP, NTP, RDBMS, NoSQL, etc. She's really curious, and always willing to discover new things or paradigms.

-Of course, a pragmatic architect likes Brown Bag Lunches!
+Of course, a pragmatic architect likes, but also animates Brown Bag Lunches!

 reads tons of books, but doesn't blindly apply things 'by the book'A pragmatic architect is open-minded, and curious.
 He likes to break silos, and thus enjoys reading things on various other disciplines (not only IT).